Setting up a development environment

 -

-on Linux and macOS.
+minicomon Linux and macOS.
 Tested version: 2.7.
-Readers report thatpicocom
+Readers report thatpicocomalso works but we'll useminicomin this text. -

 If your computer has Bluetooth functionality and you have the Bluetooth module, you can additionally install these tools to play with the Bluetooth module.
 All these are optional: